-The priority deadline date for campus-based aid is February 1st of each year.
+Information for each grant may be reviewed by selecting the title.
+The priority deadline date for campus-based aid is November 1st of each year.
 If you change your enrollment status within the first 14 days of classes, your financial aid will be adjusted accordingly and you may be billed.
+Review the Terms and Conditions for further information.

 - Federal Pell Grants